vmathew85/lexcorp-feasibility-study/README.md

 # Feasibility Study of Lex Luthor's Plan in Superman (1978)
-This data project is a feasibility study to analyze costs needed to implement LexCorp's plan.
+This data project is a feasibility study to analyze costs needed to implement the plan, and recommend a financial strategy for execution.

 **Project Phase**: Proposal
 **Status**: In-progress